Correspondence-free online human motion retargeting: Motion retargeting method

+To train the motion retargeting at the skeletal level, we randomly sample sequences of fixed duration from AMASS and consider their skeletal motion only.
+The 3D skeleton extractor is trained using static 3D point clouds sampled from AMASS with their corresponding skeletons.

-The skinning predictor animates a target scan $\scan_{tpose}$ using a set of rotation $\rotation$ and a T-pose skeleton $\joints_{tpose} = \skeletonextract (\scan_{tpose})$ This module is trained using pairs of scans $\{ \scan_{tpose},\scan \}$ of a same person in correspondence and with rotations $\rotation$ that explain the pose of $\scan$.
-To preserve correspondences while removing the bias due to SMPL topology, the scans are generated by uniformly sampling the ground truth meshes using precomputed barycentric coordinates from the vertices of SMPL.
+The geometric deformation model is trained using static AMASS data by considering pairs of frames $\{\scan_{tpose},\scan_{\rotation}\}$ of a same person in correspondence and with known rotations.
+To preserve correspondences while removing the bias due to SMPL topology, the models are uniformly resampled while preserving correspondence information.